Skin Cancer and Melanoma

 Risk Factors for Non-Melanoma Skin Cancers

 - Sun exposure and UV radiation: This is the main risk factor for non-melanoma skin cancers.
-Individuals with fair skin, light coloured eyes, red hair and European ancestry are at the highest risk for solar damage due to the lack of pigment (melanin) to protect them from UV rays.
+Individuals with fair skin, light coloured eyes, red hair and European ancestry are at the highest risk for solar damage due to the lack of pigment (melanin) in the skin to protect them from UV rays.
 Traditionally non-melanoma skin cancers were linked to chronic (long term) low levels of sun exposure, occurring over many years.
 However newer research also suggests that early sun exposure during childhood and intense sun exposure (sunburns) also increase the risk of non-melanoma skin cancers.

 - Age: non-melanoma skin cancer is most common in older individuals.